Resources

 1. Viruses

 Viruses are microscopic pathogens containing genetic codes, such as DNA or RNA.
-They must invade a host in order to multiply.
+These microbes invade a host to multiply, leading to various diseases such as the flu, chickenpox, and HIV.

 Diseases Caused by Viruses